alces-flight/ghpc-docs/03-create-a-cluster.md

         - `LOGIN_BOOT_MAC`: The MAC address of the interface that the login node will boot off of
         - `LOGIN_PRIMARY_IP`: The IP address for the login node to use on the cluster subnet (something in the 10.10.0.0/19 ranges mentioned at beginning of this doc) of the GHPC network
         - `LOGIN_PRIMARY_INTERFACE`: The interface name of the login node which will be assigned the primary IP above
-        - `EXTERNAL_INTERFACE`: The interface name of the login node which is connected to the External network
+        - `LOGIN_EXTERNAL_INTERFACE`: The interface name of the login node which is connected to the External network
     - Generating login node configuration like so
         ```bash
         CLUSTERNAME=cluster1